What Are Accessibility Checkers?

 An accessibility checker generates a report of issues that could make it difficult for people with disabilities to understand your content.
 It also explains why and how to fix these issues.

 An accessibility checker cannot replace a manual check by a knowledgeable person, but they can assist in finding the most common issues in most documents.

-Any document that is shared with students and/or the general public should be accessible.
+Any document that is shared with students, staff and/or the general public should be accessible.
 Accessibility checkers will help you identify and correct any issues so that you can meet this requirement.
 Following accessibility best practices can also help you create documents that are easier for all users to read.

 Microsoft Office provides an Accessibility Checker in the most recent versions of Office.
 This is useful when using Word to check both current and previously created documents.